 In today’s world, technology has reached an apex level and the tremendous growth of automation has added more wings to this transformation.
 From automating a simpler unit to whole business operation, technology has evolved to the fullest.

-Computers have been evolving at a tremendous pace from their initial uses and role of as a storage and calculations device to electronic brain and control centres.
+Computers have been evolving at a tremendous pace from their initial uses and role of as a storage and calculations device to electronic brain and control centers.
 This gave rise to an unimaginable level of tools and applications for different purposes and requirements.

 What is Robotic process automation?

-Robotic Process Automation (RPA) helps in automating repetitive tasks without using human mind and power.
-This is a kind of technology that consists of software robots which can mimic a human worker.
+Robotic Process Automation (RPA) helps in automating repetitive tasks without using the human mind and power.
+This is a kind of technology that consists of software robots that can mimic a human worker.
 There are a lot of things that RPA bots can do such as entering data, logging into applications, accomplishing tasks and then log out.

 RPA is not a part of the IT program of an organization in most cases due to the high cost involved.
-This in turn increases the cost of development as its not commercially high in demand its customized and developed for specific purposes.
+This, in turn, increases the cost of development as its not commercially high in demand it’s customized and developed for specific purposes.

 Click Here -> Get Prepared for Interviews